CharlieHdzMx/CharlieHdzMx.github.io/_posts/2019-01-01-IntroductionCppQtEnviroment.md

 1. **argc**: The argument count, which represents the number of arguments passed from the command line.
 2. **argv**: The argument vector, which is an array of strings (char*) containing the actual arguments separated by spaces.

+In Qt applications, it is essential to declare a **QCoreApplication** or **QApplication** object as early as possible in the main() function.
+This is important because it enables the event loop, allowing any events that affect or are of interest to the application to be processed promptly.
+The QCoreApplication class translates the console argument vector into a QStringList, making it easier to process these arguments using the QString API.
+In English

 # Reference
 [1] Ezust, A., & Ezust, P. (2006).
 An Introduction to Design Patterns in C++ with Qt 4.
 Prentice Hall.
 ISBN-10: 0131879057, ISBN-13: 978-0131879058.